-6 Growth Marketing Best Practices for Higher SEM Profitability
+6 SEM Best Practices Growth Marketers Need To Master

 - Demographic: Buying preferences are influenced by elementary but important factors that include age, gender, and location.

-- Contextual: Consumers often search in the moment.
+- Contextual: Consumers often search at the moment.
 Analyzing where, when, and how they search can provide useful content for creating more impactful ad campaigns.

 Step 2: Choose keywords that align with the key stages and mindsets of your target customers:

-- Initiation: Keywords such as “What is” and “Benefits of” work best at this stage.
+- Awareness: Keywords such as “What is” and “Benefits of” work best at this stage.

-- Research: Keywords such as “Buying guide” and “Models” work best at this stage.
+- Consideration: Keywords such as “Buying guide” and “Models” work best at this stage.

-- Compare: Keywords such as “Reviews” and “Features” work best at this stage.
+- Conversion: Keywords such as “Where” and “Coupon” work best at this stage.

-- Transaction: Keywords such as “Where” and “Coupon” work best at this stage.
+- Maintain: Keywords such as “Support” and “Experience” work best at this stage.

-- Experience: Keywords such as “Support” and “Experience” work best at this stage.
+- Experience: Keywords such as “Reviews” work best at this stage.

-5. Lift Other Investments with Paid Search
+5. Lift Other Investments With Paid Search

 Optimize your search efforts by combining organic search with a paid SEM strategy.